blue-action/ece-postprocess/README.md

 where <exp> is the experiment name, and <time> is the time of the exp.
 They shoud be given as the argument. <br>

 The script is recommended to be used together with the workflow manager [suite.rc](https://github.com/blue-action/ece-postprocess/blob/master/cylc/suite.rc). <br>

-For more information about the algorithm of the mass budget correction, please refer to Trenberth, 1991.

-For more information about the algorithm of the computation of meridional energy transport, please refer to Trenberth and Caron, 2001.